IDS6145-18Spring/assignment-1-practice-designing-models-jwlord05/README.md

 (remove: You should start by specifying a set of requirements.
 I specified a topic Smart Cities but what exactly does that mean-  you should practice formulating your own set of requirements and an experiment.
 Define a hypothesis of a problem cities face and how a smart city would possibly help alleviate this issue.
 This helps you think about your problem communication and system objectives inputs, functions, and outputs - they should be clearly specified.)

+A major problem cities face is overcrowding, pollution and lack of recreation.
+The flip side is access to urban areas.
+This paper proposes the following experiment.
+Can the creation of green space be conducted while still maintaining a reasonable access?
+The requirements follow:
+1)  Given an urban area of (n) size wherein all the streets are closed to public traffic.
+2)  Given public transportation is available (scalable) in the same area.
+     a)  Public transportation includes public tram (electric/natural gas) with variable routes through area.
+          1 - tram includes THREE cars (can vary?)
+          2 - tram can carry 25 comuters per car
+          3 - tram can travel 15 mph
+     b)  public bike rentals available at variable locations throughout area 1 - bikes can only carry ONE passanger
+          2 - bikes can only travel 5 mph
+          3 - bikes can only travel on bike path
+     c)  Public bike/pedestrian paths delineated throughout area (set) 1 - pedestrians can only travel on pedestrian path 2 - pedestrians can only travel 2.5 mph
+3)  Commuter debarkation points set; no more than four (4)
+4) Public interaction random AND set  -- population (p) size feasible for area (n) of consideration!
+     a)  random population living within urban area traversing area from point A (home) to point B (work)
+     b)  random population commute to debarkation point (parking garage) and traversing area from point A (parking garage) to point B (work)
+     c)  random population utilizing green space with no start or end destination
+     c)  All population randomly utilizing three modes of transpiration: 1) walking paths, 2) bike lanes (rental bikes) 3) public tram
+5)  Population movement times set
+     a)  small percentage (10%) of population movement constantly between 0600-2300 –represents misc population
+     b)  random percentage (15-30%) of population movement between 0900-2300  -- represents population utilizing businesses and green space
+     c)  working population (55%) movement between 0630-0900 (morning), 1130-1300 (lunch), and 1430-1730 (evening)
+6)  All buildings within (n) area identified
+     a) office buildings
+     b) residential buildings
+     c) lunch/dinner/entertainment building
+7)  Must compute and report average time for commuters to traverse from point A to point B